The Iron King (The Iron Fey #1)

 Single POV, First Person

-Ten years ago, I first read The Iron King.
-It was my introduction to Young Adult fantasy involving the Fae.
-I always refer to it as the OG Fae series because, other than Artemis Fowl, I have no recollection of reading anything else with fairies as the center point.
-I certainly had never read anything with an enemies-to-lovers romance like that between Ash and Meghan (and we all know that's my JAM).
+Over ten years ago, I first read The Iron King.
+It was my introduction to Young Adult Fantasy involving the Fae, and I’ve decided to reread the series in anticipation of returning to the world Kagawa has created with the publication of The Iron Raven this past February.
+I always refer to this series as the OG Fae series because, other than Artemis Fowl, I have no recollection of reading anything else with fairies as the center point.
+I certainly had never read anything with an enemies-to-lovers romance like that between Ash and Meghan (and we all know that's my JAM now).
 I guess this book is to blame for my all-time favorite tropes.
 I definitely have Kagawa to thank for a lot of my writing.
-Indeed, reading this years later, I am shocked to see that my subconscious held onto a lot from this wonderful, magical series and I can see where it shaped my writing style and inspired some of my characters in THOAC without my even realizing.
+Indeed, reading this years later, I am shocked to see that my subconscious held on to a lot from this wonderful, magical series and I can see where it shaped my writing style and inspired some of my characters in THOAC without my even realizing it.
 I'm kind of dazed by this revelation.
 If I ever get the chance to thank Julie Kagawa to her face, I will.
 I doubt I would ever be as in love with the Fae as I am today without this series.
 I remember loving the books as a teen, but as an adult with a published book that has the Fae in it, I am even more in love.

 If you like anything by Holy Black or Sarah J. Maas and haven't read this series, please give it a try!